MilesCranmer/PySR/README.md

 15% faster.
 May be algorithmically less efficient.
 - `variable_names`: list, a list of names for the variables, other than "x0", "x1", etc.
+- `batching`: bool, whether to compare population members on small batches during evolution.
+Still uses full dataset for comparing against hall of fame.
+- `batchSize`: int, the amount of data to use if doing batching.
 - `select_k_features`: (None, int), whether to run feature selection in Python using random forests, before passing to the symbolic regression code.
 None means no feature selection; an int means select that many